Reese0177/gas-tracker/README.md

 # Gas Tracker

-Gas Tracker shows user-reported gas prices at any station in the user
+Gas Tracker shows user-reported gas prices at any station in the US

 ---
 ## Table of Contents